wingo/wasm-jit/README.md

-# WASI JIT workbench
+# WASM JIT workbench

-This repo is for artifacts related to run-time code generation for WebAssembly/WASI programs and components.
+This repo is for artifacts related to run-time code generation for WebAssembly programs and components.

 ## Background